eslint/eslint/docs/src/extend/custom-processors.md

 ## File Extension-named Processor

-> TODO: i don't understand this line. is it saying that as long as the file extension named processor
-> is inclueded in the plugin, it runs?
-> Users don't need to specify the file extension-named processors in their config files.

 If a custom processor name starts with `.`, ESLint handles the processor as a **file extension-named processor**.
 ESLint applies the processor to files with that filename extension automatically.
 Users don't need to specify the file extension-named processors in their config files.